alien-rpc/alien-rpc/packages/tsc-extra/readme.md

 ### Purpose

 This package exists for static analysis of TypeScript code as well as type-checking.
+Importantly, it imports the `typescript` package from the project's `node_modules` folder, ensuring what you see in your IDE is what you get when using this package.

 It doesn't aim to help with code generation or manipulation.
 For that, I recommend using [ts-morph](https://ts-morph.com/), which this package pulled much of its implementation from.